 Many foods benefit from the use of parmesan cheese.
 Although you may buy processed parmesan cheese that has been shredded or finely grated into a powder, the best way to appreciate parmesan cheese is to use entire chunks that you have grated yourself.

-You’ll need a good grater if you’re planning to grate parmesan cheese yourself.
+You’ll need a good grater if you’re planning to grate parmesan cheese.

 Cheese graters are sometimes forgotten in the kitchen, but they offer a lot of variety.
-You can shred huge chunks of Cheddar, large blocks of Parmesan, citrus peels, and even zucchini with them.
+You can shred huge chunks of Cheddar, large blocks of Parmesan, citrus peels, and even zucchini.

 Best Parmesan Cheese Grater